-Most students are expected to select one Humanities option over Year 9 & 10 or Year 11 to ensure they experience a broad and balanced curriculum.
+Most students select one Humanities option to ensure they experience a broad and balanced curriculum.

 Students will need to provide a compelling reason why they either do not want to take a Humanities subject, or why they want to consider two Humanities subjects.
-This reason must be added to the option form for Mr Feldman's approval.
+This reason must be added to the option form for approval.